 If you are shipping something from Turkey, don't close your parcel before it has been inspected by a customs official.
 Take packing and wrapping materials with you to the post office.

-Parcels take around one month to arrive.
+Parcels take months to arrive.

 International couriers including DHL also operate in Turkey.

 National Sovereignty & Children's Day (Ulusal Egemenlik ve Çocuk Günü) 23 April

 Labor & Solidarity Day (May Day) 1 May

 Commemoration of Atatürk, Youth & Sports Day (Gençlik ve Spor Günü) 19 May

 Şeker Bayramı (Sweets Holiday) See Major Islamic Holidays